Our RPTU story

 As part of our projects, for example, we want to further develop the Oecologicum certificate and make it more visible.
 The certificate gives students the opportunity to acquire interdisciplinary knowledge and skills in the field of sustainable development.

-We cooperate with the RPTU start-up office, schools and other educational and social stakeholders to carry out projects such as the “Sustainable Mobility Week”.
+We cooperate with the founding office at RPTU, with schools or other educational and social actors to carry out projects such as the "Sustainable Mobility Week".
 This year, for example, there were various lectures, campaigns and information stands to raise awareness of sustainable mobility among students and staff.

-What role do the specialist areas and other departments play in your offerings?
+What role do the departments and other departments play in your offerings?

 We have a digital participation platform called 'Sustainability Workshop', where we always invite a speaker to talk about a specific topic and then enter into a discussion with the participants.
 We have participation from a wide variety of areas, just like in our working groups.